-Participants (N = 135) were evaluated online and recruited through Amazon's Mechanical Turk.
-To encourage novel generations (defined as generations that are not exact copies of one of the shown examples), we randomly assigned participants into two groups, each receiving one of two versions of instruction that differed in terms of the emphasis on the expected novelty of generations.
-Out of all participants, 61 participants were explicitly instructed to generate alien figures that are different from the exemplars, while 74 participants received the version of instruction that did not specifically require the generations to be novel.
-We did not find a significant difference in the average percentage of novel generations between the two groups (63.6% for the first group and 64.8% for the second), and we pooled the data from the two instruction groups in all subsequent analyses.
+The participants (N = 135) were evaluated online and recruited through Amazon's Mechanical Turk.
+To encourage novel generations (defined as generations that are not exact copies of one of the shown examples), we randomly assigned participants into two groups, each receiving one of two versions of the instructions that differed in the emphasis on the expected novelty of the generations.
+In the strong novelty condition, the participants were explicitly instructed to generate alien figures that did not occur in the training set.
+In contrast, in the weak novelty condition, the participants were not instructed regarding this constraint one way or the other.
+Out of all participants, 61 participants received the strong novelty instruction and 74 participants received the weak novelty version.
+We found that 63.6% of the generated tokens from the first group were novel and 64.8% were novel for the second.
+A two-sided Mann-Whitney U test does not find a significant difference in terms of the percentage of novel generations per individual between the two groups (U = 2110.0, p = 0.308), and we pooled the data from the two instruction groups in all subsequent analyses.